openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 |----------|--------|-------------|
 | webThingURI | the URI of the WebThing | true  |

-Due to the discovery support, no manual Thing configuration is required.
-However, under certain circumstances textual Thing configuration may be preferred.
+Due to the discovery support, **no manual Thing configuration is required** in general.
+However, under certain circumstances textual
+Thing configuration may be preferred.
 In this case, the webThingURI has to be configured as shown in the webthing.things file below:
 ```
 Thing webthing:generic:motionsensor [ webThingURI="http://192.168.1.27:9496/" ]